We all know that giving birth is not a walk in the park by any means.

-Before giving birth you probably read every single book out there on the shelf about postpartum pregnancy.
+Before giving birth you probably read every single book out there on the shelf about postpartum recovery.

-You probably think you will manage to pull together after the first few days.
+You probably think you will manage to pull everything together after the first few days.
 Honestly, positive thinking is great but you can only achieve so much with it.

 Nothing, absolutely nothing can prepare you for the wave of emotions that are going to hit you once you give birth.

-You might even have it all mapped out in your head.
+You might have it all mapped out in your head.

-Get ready to throw all of that out of the window once your bundle of joy arrives.
+Get ready to throw all of that out of the window once your bundle of joy arrives, especially the sleep part.

 12 THINGS NOT TO DO AFTER GIVING BIRTH (Seriously don’t do it)